jegacs/misc/README.md

 # misc
-Random but useful scripts that I don't where else to put.
+Random but useful scripts that I don't know where else to put.